 Divorce & Bankruptcy in Springfield, MO

 Divorce is often a heartbreaking, overwhelming, and complex process.
 It becomes even more complicated when there are kids, property, and debt involved.
 For some, the cost of divorce can be devastating financially.
 For those people, filing for bankruptcy might be a good option to help give them a fresh start.
-For others that hold a significant amount of joint debt with their former spouse it may or may not be beneficial for both of you to file for bankruptcy.

 Schedule Free Consultation